-We depend on collaborative arrangements or strategic alliances for the commercialization of STENDRA/SPEDRA.

-Our dependence on collaborative arrangements or strategic alliances for the commercialization of STENDRA/SPEDRA, including our license agreements with MTPC, Menarini and Metuchen, will subject us to a number of risks, including the following:
+We rely on our collaboration partners, including MTPC, Menarini and Metuchen, to successfully commercialize STENDRA/SPEDRA in their respective territories, including obtaining any necessary approvals and we cannot assure you that they will be successful.
+Our dependence on our collaborative arrangements for the commercialization of STENDRA/SPEDRA, including our license agreements with MTPC, Menarini and Metuchen, subject us to a number of risks, including the following:

-- · We may not be able to control the commercialization of our drug products in the relevant territories, including amount, timing and quality of resources that our collaborators may devote to our drug products; - · our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products;

-- · our collaborators may be required under the laws of the relevant territory to disclose our confidential information or may fail to protect our confidential information; - · as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights; - · business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement; - · legal disputes or disagreements may occur with one or more of our collaborators; - · a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and - a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.
-For example, Auxilium returned the U.S. and Canadian commercial rights for STENDRA to us effective September 30, 2016.
-Also, effective March 2017, Sanofi terminated the Sanofi License Agreement.
+- · we may not be able to control the commercialization of our drug products in the relevant territories, including the amount, timing and quality of resources that our collaborators may devote to our drug products; - our collaborators may experience financial, regulatory or operational difficulties, which may impair their ability to commercialize our drug products; - · our collaborators may be required under the laws of the relevant territories to disclose our confidential information or may fail to protect our confidential information; - · as a requirement of the collaborative arrangement, we may be required to relinquish important rights with respect to our drug products, such as marketing and distribution rights; - business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to satisfactorily complete its commercialization or other obligations under any collaborative arrangement; - · legal disputes or disagreements may occur with one or more of our collaborators; - a collaborator could independently move forward with a competing investigational drug candidate developed either independently or in collaboration with others, including with one of our competitors; and - a collaborator could terminate the collaborative arrangement, which could negatively impact the continued commercialization of our drug products.
+For example, in September 2016, Auxilium terminated its agreement with us to commercialize STENDRA in the U.S. and Canada and, in March 2017, Sanofi terminated its agreement with us to commercialize STENDRA/SPEDRA in Africa, the Middle East, Turkey, and the CIS, including Russia.